 Creating schools that support this multiple modes of learning requires design attention at several levels.
 Certainly the kind and arrangement of spaces must be well-considered.
 For a middle school organized into teams, for example, there may be group of spaces for each team that includes classrooms, small-group meeting space, project space and/or team-meeting spaces.
 For each space, the degree of flexibility required for each space must be determined.
 If there will be multiple uses, then lighting and HVAC must also be designed to be flexible.
 Operable walls may be considered as a way to expand spaces or contract spaces.
 Furniture for these types of spaces should be lightweight, stackable, and reconfigurable.

 Hands-on, project-based inquiry is another effective mode of learning for many students that schools have incorporated into their curriculum.
 As you can imagine, this kind of learning is best conducted in spaces such as greenhouses, project rooms, and design technology labs and of course science laboratories.
 These spaces may require water, tools, bench space, and dust protection – special features which make these rooms functional and safe.

 The goal is to create effective learning environments that support the proposed educational program, yet flexible enough to adapt to the evolution of the program over time.

-Coming next in our Design for the Whole Child series is a look at how school design can support student engagement in their school, local, regional and world communities.
+Read about how school design can support student engagement in their school, local, regional and world communities.